Resources

 Determine Your Annual Income Goals

 Start by setting your yearly income target as a contractor.
 Think about what you need for living, saving, and other financial duties.
 Be realistic.
 Remember to include times you won’t get paid, like public holidays, annual leave, and sick leave.
-In Australia,

 Factor in Your Business Expenses and Taxable Income

 Contractors have to pay for their own business costs.
-These include superannuation, taxes, and tools.
+These include superannuation, payroll fees, taxes, and tools.
 You also need to cover insurance and may have to pay GST, among others.
 Factors like the tax-free threshold and tax offsets can also impact your overall expenses.

 Consider Your Billable Hours